MagdaleneHo/Predicting-Forex-with-Sentiment-Analysis/README.md

 Modelling:
 The codes for the modelling part of the study are almost all similar.
 The only difference is the data source of the different news sources and whether the sentiment scoring is word level and sentence level.
 For example: NY Times/CNBC/Reuters/Guardian + Sentence level score + EUR-USD/GBP-USD or NY Times/CNBC/Reuters/Guardian + Word level score + EUR-USD/GBP-USD.

+Scraping news headlins:
+For Guardian, it was scraped from the software Orange.
+NY Times was scraped using python.

 Other codes:
 This codes contains the data understanding part and some visualization including the only financial news sources sentiment analysis.